Tudie-Tudie/tudie-tudie/README.md

-# <a href="https://www.linkedin.com/in/latoya-jones-662794177/?skipRedirect=true/">Latoya Jones</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/latoya-jones-662794177/?skipRedirect=true/">Latoya Jones</a>'s IT, Cybersecurity and AI Content Creator Project Portfolio 🔐

  Cybersecurity keeps me sharp — there's always a new challenge to dig into.
 My projects cover everything from vulnerability management to threat detection, each one a deep dive into strengthening real security operations.
+ Alongside security, I also create AI-driven content that explores the intersection of technology, tools, and the future of the field.
 Feel free to explore and see what I've been working on.